 In an odd way, the current confrontation reflects the limbo that has trapped Armenia since independence: an untenable balance between the temporary and the permanent, between the legal and illegal.
 This uncertain foundation has restrained the country’s democratic and economic potential for decades.

 The fact that the authorities enjoyed overwhelming popular support in the destruction of these cafés should come as no surprise.
-One would be hard pressed to find an Armenian openly opposed to police tearing down illegal cafés owned by some of the country’s most notorious oligarchs.
+One would be hard-pressed to find an Armenian openly opposed to police tearing down illegal cafés owned by some of the country’s most notorious oligarchs.
 The true test for rule of law, however, will come when the legally conscientious rulings clash with popular opinion.

 The enforcement of law and order is always easy with popular support.
 But in Armenia, oligarchs are not the only ones to have broken the law, or benefited from corruption.
-Will those who cheered on the municipality’s bulldozers replicate their enthusiasm when they receive notices to dismantle their unlicensed (and grossly unsafe) building extensions?
+Will those who cheered on the municipality’s bulldozers maintain their enthusiasm when they receive notices to dismantle their unlicensed (and grossly unsafe) building extensions?
 Will they swallow their complaints when they receive tickets for their obviously illegally parked cars?
-Will they understand when the revenue service reminds them that even small businesses must record sales and at least pay some modest taxes if they wish to enjoy improved government services?
+Will they understand when the Revenue Service reminds them that even small businesses must record sales and at least pay some modest taxes if they wish to enjoy improved government services?
 Or will they protest that a tyrannical government has gone too far in depriving them of the creature comforts to which they feel entitled; that they enjoyed through the decades when authorities turned a blind eye?

 The Velvet Revolution sold Armenians on the hope of building a democratic and prosperous Armenia.
 Veterans of the protests are now discovering that change in government is not sufficient without a change in mentality.
 Citizens and the state must now work together to rewrite the social contract which had been trampled on for so long.
 For the authorities, this can only come in the form of thoughtful, universal and transparent reform.
 For the people of Armenia, it means putting their civic duty ahead of personal interest.
 In the short term, there will be pain: taxes, laws, confusion and so on.
 But the goal of a strong, economically competitive and democratically mature Armenia is worth the challenge.